 You should arrange to visit or meet the seller in daylight, somewhere you can get a good look at the car.
 Take a look at the condition of the vehicle, inside, outside and under the bonnet.
 Now’s the time to identify any issues with the vehicle, so, if you don’t know what to look for, take someone who knows their way around under a bonnet with you.

 Ask as many questions as you want.
 You could potentially be handing a lot of money over to this seller, so if they seem reluctant to answer anything, it should raise a red flag.
+If you're not sure what kind of questions you should be asking, have a look at our top 7 questions to ask when buying a used car.

 Check the car’s history and documents